bbenchoff/bbenchoff.github.io/atapi.md

 ![Delayering USB adapter](/images/atapiGL811e.gif)

 From there, a replacement PCB was constructed and new boards were made with New Old Stock GL811E chips.
+These USB to ATAPI adapter boards were then connected to a USB hub where they can be accessed by the OS.

+More information can be found in the [https://github.com/bbenchoff/ATAPI_Tower](ATAPI Tower repository)

 [back](./)